PGY2 Program

 Selected Resident research

-• Development and implementation of an antimicrobial patient scoring system that assists the management of Staphylococcus aureus bacteremia at a large academic medical center – Wang F, Prier B, Mellett J, Bauer K.
+• Pharmacist-driven initiative for management of Staphylococcus aureus bacteremia using a clinical decision support system Wang F, Prier B, Mellett J, Bauer K

-• Development and implementation of an automated method for the detection of drug-related acute kidney injury in hospital inpatients. – Pavlik A, Melucci J, Gonsenhauser I, Mellett J, Prier B.
+• Development and implementation of an automated method for the detection of drug-related acute kidney injury in hospital inpatients Pavlik A, Melucci j, Gonsenhauser I, Mellett J, Prier B

 Benefits and Additional Requirements

-Application Deadline: January 8, 2024
+Application Deadline:

 Required Supplemental Material: